The generalised scaling function: a systematic study: On the calculation of the generalized scaling functions

 where the coefficients

 with $E_{2k}$ the Euler's numbers, sum up to the generating function

 In addition, the behaviour

-where $m(g)$ agrees at the leading order with the mass gap of the $O(6)$ nonlinear sigma model, expressed in terms of parameters of the underlying $\text{AdS}_5\times\text{S}^5$ sigma model, was shown after numerically solving the system (\ref {Seq2}).
+where $m(g)$ is the mass gap of the $O(6)$ nonlinear sigma model, expressed in terms of parameters of the underlying $\text{AdS}_5\times\text{S}^5$ sigma model, was shown (for the leading exponential) in \cite{FGR}, after numerically solving the system (\ref {Seq2}).
+Later on, the embedding into the $O(6)$ NLSM has been proven analytically in \cite{BK}.
+In this perspective, the first massive excitations of the string theory give a natural cut-off which determines univocally the coefficients of the series, {\it i.e.} $k_1,\, k_2, \dots $.
+These can be, in principle, computed analytically by using results of \cite{BK} and of the present paper (cf. (\ref{BKeq})); the first two, $k_1$, $k_2$, will be given a numerical estimate in subsection 5.2.